epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 **How the AI Grading Systems Works**

-NYU Langone Health has implemented a groundbreaking AI-powered system to evaluate and improve the quality of clinical notes.
-This initiative addresses the long-standing issue of poor and overly long documentation that can lead to delayed treatments and unclear diagnoses.
-By leveraging artificial intelligence, NYU Langone has transformed clinical note quality from a subjective, difficult-to-measure domain into a data-driven process.

-How the AI System Works
 NYU Langone's approach began with the development of the "5Cs" assessment tool: a practical rubric measuring note Completeness, Concisness, Contingency (Discharge) Planning, Correctness, and Clinical Assessment and Reasoning.

 To scale this evaluation process, NYU Langone collaborated with its MCIT Department of Health Informatics.
 The institution initially built its own models, but later successfully leveraged large language models (LLMs) to make the system more scalable across different specialties.
 The system uses a specific technique known as few-shot learning, which enables the model to adapt to new tasks with minimal examples, without the need for extensive retraining.